Back to blog

 Method 2: Search the HOA's Name Online

-Sounds obvious.
-Often works.
-Google the community name plus "HOA" and you'll frequently land on a management company portal page.
-Many management companies list their managed communities on their websites.
+Google the community name plus "HOA" and you'll land on a management company portal page more often than you'd expect.
+A lot of management companies list every community they handle right on their website.

 Method 3: Ask the Listing Agent or Seller

 Ask the seller to check their HOA payment records.
 The payee name on their check or auto-pay is usually the management company.
 If they pay online, the login URL will point you to the right firm.
+This is the kind of thing that takes the seller two minutes but saves you two days.

 Method 4: Check HOA Document Aggregators